Survivors Taking Action and Responsibility (STAR) Program

 Appointments are scheduled three months in advance by the program’s clinical office assistant.
 Please call 312.227.4791 to make an appointment in the STAR clinic.

 The STAR Program is committed to the ongoing development of and participation in research to improve the quality of life for long-term survivors of childhood cancer and hematopoietic stem cell transplant.
-We are active members of the Children’s Oncology Group and participate in many studies through this international organization.
-We also participate in the Childhood Cancer Survivor study, a national study examining long term effects in survivors of childhood cancer and hematopoietic stem cell transplant.
+We are active members of the Children’s Oncology Group (COG) and participate in many studies through this international organization.
+We also participate in the Childhood Cancer Survivor Study (CCSS), a national study examining long term effects in survivors of childhood cancer and hematopoietic stem cell transplantation.

 The STAR team frequently presents research at a variety of national and international meetings, including: